 Colvin Prize

-The Colvin Prize is awarded annually to the author or authors of an outstanding work of reference that relates to the field of architectural history, broadly conceived.
-All modes of publication are eligible, including catalogues, gazetteers, digital databases and online resources.
+The Colvin Prize is an award to the author or authors of an outstanding work of reference that relates to the field of architectural history, broadly conceived.
+All modes of publication are eligible, including catalogues, gazetteers, digital databases, online resources and edited volumes.

 The Colvin Prize is named in honour of Sir Howard Colvin (1919-2007), a former president of the Society.
 Colvin ranks among the most eminent and influential scholars in architectural history of the twentieth century.
 His best-known publications are now standard works of reference: the pioneering Dictionary of British Architects which transformed the study of seventeenth-, eighteenth-, and early nineteenth-century architecture, and the History of the King’s Works, which has provided the basis for the history of public building in England spanning centuries.